Fertility Preservation for Women Diagnosed with Cancer

 - Woodruff TK.
 The Oncofertility Consortium—addressing fertility in young people with cancer.
 Nat Rev Clin Oncol.
 2010;7:466-475.

-The Oncofertility Consortium® is a national, interdisciplinary initiative designed to explore the reproductive future of cancer survivors.
+The Oncofertility Consortium® is an international, interdisciplinary initiative designed to explore the reproductive future of cancer survivors.

 - About Save My Fertility